Nahariyah

 The resort town of Nahariyah is located on the Mediterranean coastline, in the north-west side of Israel.
 It grew around the Ga'aton (Gaathon) river, which flows through its center.

-The ancient sites are located in different places, hidden between the modern buildings: the Biblical Tell is located south of the mouth of the river; the Canaanite temple is located on the coast 900M north to the river; the Byzantine church is located in Park Katzenelson - a hill east to the main highway; the Via Maris Roman road section is located downtown in Weizeman avenue.
+The ancient sites are located in different places, hidden between the modern buildings: the Biblical Tel is located south of the mouth of the river; the Canaanite temple is located on the coast 900M north to the river; the Byzantine church is located in Park Katzenelson – a hill east to the main highway; the western section of Via Maris Roman road section is located downtown in Weizeman avenue.

 History of the place:

-900M north to the river's mouth is an ancient Bronze age temple (20-15C BC), which was probably a Canaanite temple for the Godess Ashtoreth-Yam (Sea).
+Another site, 900M north to the river’s mouth, is an ancient Bronze age temple (20-15th Century BC), which was probably a Canaanite temple for the Goddess Ashtoreth-Yam (Sea).

 Nahariyah was established in 1934, and the majority of the citizens were German descendent.
 It was initially based on a model of a Moshav, where each family received a small parcel of land.
 One of the major industries was tourism.
 Later, it grew into a city.